owaits/ScreenMonkey.Help/reference/clipSettings/link.md

 In the Link Editor the Timer has an additional option available: ‘Wait for clip to end when time is reached’.
 If this option is ticked the Timer action will wait until the clip has played to the end.
 This is only relevant to video and audio clips.

 ## Link Icons
-If a clip has a link assigned a link icon is shown in the top left of the dashboard clip thumbnail.
+If a clip has a link assigned a small chain-link icon is shown in the top left of the dashboard clip thumbnail.

 ![](../../images/dashboard-clips-linked.png)

 ## Link Edit Mode
-Creating links on several clips individually can be tedious.
+Creating links on many clips individually can be tedious.
 You can quickly create or change multiple links in [link multi-edit mode](../toolbar/link.md) which is enabled from the toolbar.